 QDRO is a Qualified Domestic Relations Order.
-A QDRO is a domestic relations order issued under Texas family law by a family court after a divorce to divide an employer-sponsored retirement account between spouses.
-Assets contributed or accrued in a retirement plan, such as a pension or 401k plan, during a marriage are community property in Texas and subject to division during a divorce.
-The QDRO allows the employer’s plan to divide account and provide a portion to the non-employee spouse for a portion of the assets contributed to the plan during the marriage.
-QDROs are complex orders because they must comply with both the divorce decree signed by the family court and the retirement plan’s rules for distributions.
-QDRO Lawyer Adam Kielich is experienced in retirement plan issues and QDRO drafting.
+A QDRO is an order issued under Texas family law after a divorce to divide an employer-sponsored retirement account.
+Assets contributed or accrued in a retirement plan during a marriage are community property in Texas and subject to division.
+The QDRO allows the employer’s plan to divide account and provide a portion to the non-employee spouse.
+QDROs are complex orders.
+They must comply with both the divorce decree signed by the family court and the retirement plan’s rules for distributions.
+QDRO Lawyer Adam Kielich has experience with retirement plan issues and QDRO drafting.

 The difference between a well constructed QDRO and a generic order can be hundreds or even thousands of dollars.
-Many family lawyers can draft a QDRO for you but few have actual experience working with the retirement plans to make sure the order is properly drafted and drafted in the way most advantageous to you.
-I worked with both 401k and pension plans before becoming a lawyer and I have seen firsthand the financial disadvantages of a poorly drafted QDRO.
-A poorly drafted order may not meet the plan’s rules and therefore the plan cannot divide the assets and pay them to the non-employee spouse (known as the “alternate payee”).
-This can cause delay in dividing the assets and if the plan cannot determine that the order meets the plan rules then the order is worthless because the plan is prohibited by law from distributing assets to the alternate payee until an order is submitted that meets the plan rules.
+Few family lawyers have actual experience working with the retirement plans to make sure the order is drafted advantageously.
+A poorly drafted order may not meet the plan’s rules.
+Therefore the plan cannot divide the assets and pay them to the non-employee spouse (known as the “alternate payee”).
+This can cause delay in dividing the assets.
+If the plan cannot determine that the order meets the plan rules then the order is worthless.
+The plan cannot lawfully divide assets to the alternate payee until an order meets the plan rules.

 - Family court signs a divorce decree that includes the division of retirement plan assets.